open-eid/SiVa/docs/siva/v2/systemintegrators_guide.md

+This guide describes how to integrate SiVa service with other applications.
+The following is for system integrators who need to set-up, configure, manage, and troubleshoot SiVa system.

 ### System requirements

-Following are the minimum requirements to build and deploy a SiVa webapps as a service:
+Following are the minimum requirements to build and deploy SiVa webapps as a service:

 * Java 8 or above Oracle JVM is supported
 * Git version control system version 1.8 or above is recommended